Skip to main content

 OpenBCI Software

-Now that you've finished with the hardware set-up, the next step is to set up the GUI!
-Follow the GUI tutorial to prepare your computer to communicate with your Cyton.
+Now that you've finished with the hardware set-up, the next step is to set up the software!
+Download the OpenBCI GUI to prepare your computer to communicate with your Cyton.

-Once you've installed the GUI by following the tutorial, fire it up as shown in this YouTube video!
+Once you've installed the GUI, fire it up as shown in this YouTube video!

 Play around with the vertical scale, filter, frequency range to see the effect on the raw data.
 The following screenshot shows an example of what your live-streamed brain data might look like.